 When purchasing a house, you’ll come across several real estate terminologies you may not be familiar with.
 Carpet area, built-up area, and super built-up area are terms used back and forth to refer to the area occupied by the house.
-When you go house hunting, you should have clear knowledge of these so you aren’t misled and are able to make a smart decision.
+When you go house hunting, you should clearly know these, so you aren’t misled and can make a smart decision.

-In this article, we understand the difference between carpet area, built-up area and super built-up area.
+In this article, we understand the difference between carpet area and built-up area and super built-up area.

 Super Built-Up Area